 A very small skin incision is made at the site.

-Using x-ray-guidance, a catheter (a long, thin, hollow plastic tube) is inserted into a blood vessel through a tiny hole in the skin made by a needle and directed to the area to be examined.
+Using x-ray-guidance, a catheter (a long, thin, hollow plastic tube) is inserted into a blood vessel through a tiny hole made by a needle and directed to the area to be examined.

 The contrast material is then injected through the catheter.
 A special machine, called a power injector, is used to deliver the contrast material at a precise rate and volume.
 The injector is attached to the catheter for this purpose.
 When the contrast material reaches the blood vessels being examined, several sets of x-rays will be taken.